Article Adapted from RiverStoneChiropractic.com

 The truth: It’s the end result of a long chain of compensations!

-Generally, it all starts with tight hip-flexors (either from too much/too soon marathon training, or from chronic shortness due to sitting at a desk for eight hours).
-Once the hip flexors become injured, they reciprocally inhibit the muscles on the other side of the joint.
+Generally, it all starts with tight hip-flexors (either from chronic shortness, not enough stretching, sitting at a desk for eight hours a day, or too much/too soon marathon training).
+Once the hip flexors become injured, they inhibit the muscles on the other side of the joint - the Glutes.
 This basically means that the hip flexors “turn off” the Glutes.
 What do you think happens when big muscles like the Glutes stop working?

 Our body, being amazingly adaptable, has a different muscle or set of muscles try to take over the work.
 It’s like one employee with specialized knowledge of a work project becomes ill, so two others on his team take over one of his projects.
 They may complete it by the deadline, but it may be riddled with errors.

 In the body, we now have a case where one (or more) of the deep rotator muscles (employees trying to be good team players), are trying to bear the load that the gluteus maximus (sick employee) usually bears.
 The two muscles have completely different axis of rotation, their force ability is different, and they were overall designed to perform different actions.
 But if they don’t step in, who else will?

 Once we enter this situation, it’s easy to extrapolate that those small muscles are about to get overworked and aggravated.
 An aggravated muscle is constantly contracting (spasm), which results in decreased circulation (thus decreased oxygen).
 This hypoxia (lack of O2) causes further adhesions to form in the muscle.